Alcoholism in family systems: Resilience

 Research on alcoholism within families has leaned towards exploring issues that are wrong in the community rather than potential strengths or positives.
 When researchers conduct research that helps communities, it can be easier for community members to identify with the positives and work towards a path of resilience.
 Flawed research design in adult children of alcoholics (ACOA) research showed ACOAs were psychologically damaged.
 Some flawed research designs include using ACOAs as part of the control group and comparing them to other ACOAs within the same study.
 This may have caused some limitations in the study that were not listed.
 When comparing ACOAs to other ACOAs, it is difficult to interpret accurate results that show certain behaviors in the group studied.
 Research that has been conducted more recently has used control groups with non-ACOAs to see whether the behaviors align with prior research.
 This research has shown that behaviors were similar between non-ACOAs and ACOAs.
 An 18-year study compared children of alcoholics (COA) to other COAs.
-In failing to use non-COAs as controls, we miss an opportunity to see if the negative aspects of a person are related to having an alcoholic parent, or are they just simply a fact of life.
+In failing to use non-COAs as controls, an opportunity is missed to see if the negative aspects of a person are related to having an alcoholic parent, or if they are simply a fact of life.
 For example, in Werner's study, he found that 30 percent of COAs were committing serious delinquencies.
 This data would have been more usable if they had viewed the percentage of those committing crimes when compared to non-ACOAs.
 In a study conducted in a Midwestern university, researchers found that there was no significant difference between ACOA and non-ACOA students.
 One of the main differences was the student's views on how they connect their past experiences with their current social-emotional functioning.
 Students who were ACOAs did not demonstrate issues with their perspective on their interpersonal issues any more than the non-ACA students.
 However, this study did show that there were other underlying problems in the family structure that may attribute to the perception of not being well adjusted in life.